Sam - Sciences Po - Class of 2023

 A Georgetown legacy

 I want to major in International Relations and minor in Arabic, and a top choice was Georgetown University.
-I had visited Georgetown for years since my mother is an alumnus.
+I had visited Georgetown for years since my mother is an alumna.
 The school is one reason I became interested in international relations.

 To show my interest I attended a tour, an on-campus info session, and a classroom sit-in.
 I also went to two off-campus info sessions and had an alumni interview.
 I thought my chances of acceptance to Georgetown were good.
 My grades and test scores were a good match and I was a double legacy through my mother and grandfather.